-+D-346-001 Tanned Hides or Taxidermy (SF172) -Any legal fish, bird or other animal properly processed by the member.
-No requirement as to size or mounting.
-Include the following information: 1) the animal's name, 2) information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit.
++D-346-002 Taxidermy (SF172) - Any legal fish, bird, or other wild animal properly processed by the member.
+No requirement as to mounting but must meet the size requirement listed under General Rules.
+Include the animal's name and the following information about the exhibitor's personal field experience, study, OR observations that relate to the exhibit.